team-dev-docs/spriteai-dev-docs/docs/Sprite methods and Functions/Remove Background Color from Images.md

 processImage()
 ```

-This function works by scanning each pixel of the input image and comparing it to the specified target color.
-If the color difference is within the specified threshold, the pixel is made transparent.
-The resulting image is then saved to the specified output path.
+This function uses the Jimp library to read the input image, scan through each pixel, and make pixels transparent if their color is within the specified threshold of the target color.
+The resulting image with the background removed is then saved to the specified output path.

-Note that the color threshold parameter allows for some flexibility in color matching, which can be useful for dealing with slight color variations or anti-aliasing in the original image.
+Note that the function is asynchronous and returns a Promise, so you should use `await` when calling it or handle the Promise appropriately.